LukBur/wypozyczalnia_aut/README.md

 # Car Rental Place

-Our first bigger project in C. Despite storing the data in a .txt files, it's pretty functional and works flawlessly :)
+Our first bigger project in C. Despite storing the data in .txt files, it's pretty functional and works flawlessly :)